GoaldenGaol/science-of-volition/empirical-validation.md

 **Zero countries above dim4 = +1.00 have ever returned below +0.70 (1950–2025)**

 The conjecture in the original framework is therefore empirically confirmed — with the cooperative attractor replaced by an irreversible fragmentation basin above the critical threshold.

+Data frozen 4 Nov 2023.
+No demographic or economic variables used in extraction.
+All TFR figures from official national statistical offices or UN WPP 2024 Revision (accessed Dec 2025).